MODERN PSYCHOLOGY AND PERIPHERAL VISION

 This is a summary of a few of the videos and sites i found on peripheral vision.

-If you know of anything which explores panoramic sensing as animals use it then please contact me.
+If you know of anything which explores the psychology of panoramic sensing as animals use it then please contact me.

-Peripheral Vision Training (4.40 long) from ZhealthPerformance.
+Peripheral Vision Training (4.40) from ZhealthPerformance.
 Is interesting.
 It talks about tunnel vision and angst.
 Peripheral awareness stimulates specific circuits in the brain.
 Apparently alzheimer's is connected with a lack of peripheral vision.

 Peripheral Vision – A simple technique to counter unhelpful negative emotions is about parasympathetic system being activated by peripheral vision.
 This comes form James Conlon who also writes on 9 Tips for Conquering Stress & Anxiety: Section 9.
 Switch to Peripheral Vision